To return to blogging, or not to return. That is the question!

 familiar to the surprising, subjects include people, places, landmarks,

 monuments, nature, and celebrations.
-Inspiring, thought-provoking and particularly timely,
+Inspiring, thought-provoking and

 this collection of poetry and photography eloquently reveals the spirit that unites US.